 Bookings in advance are required and are subject to availability and tour capacity.

 Tours are suitable for people living at home*, for community and day respite groups or residential aged care homes.
 At least 15 days' booking notice is required for groups.
 Contact the Group Bookings Office or telephone (07) 3840 7255 to arrange a booking.

 *Travel assistance may be available for people living at home within the Brisbane metropolitan area.

 These free tours for Deaf visitors are scheduled on the last Sunday of the month from January to November.
 Our volunteer guide is accompanied by a NAATI accredited Auslan interpreter.
 For information about upcoming Auslan interpreted programs, continue to the bottom of this page or send an email.

 Visitors with a cochlear implant, hearing aid or hearing loss are invited to join a small group tour to explore featured exhibitions or selected artworks.
 Assistive listening devices (FM system) are available.
 Tours are scheduled once a month from February to November and are provided subject to availability.
 A minimum of 2 business days' booking notice is required.
 To book, contact the Group Bookings Office between 8.30am and 4.00pm Monday to Friday T: +61 (0)7 3840 7255.

 Audio-described tours offer a narrated description of the visual elements of selected artworks.
-Tours are available on weekdays from February to November.
+Tours are available on weekdays from February to November for small groups and individuals.
 Advance booking notice of 15 days is required.
 To book, contact the Group Bookings Office between 8.30am and 4.00pm Monday to Friday T: +61 (0)7 3840 7255.

 Physical and/or cognitive impairment